EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 ---
-title: "Reimbursement rules"
+title: "Reimbursement rules for meetings, schools and ITCGs"
 layout: single
 permalink: /reimbursement-rules/
 author_profile: true
 ---

-Participants invited at a meeting or school, and people having an approved STSM, are reimbursed only of their travel, accommodation and meal expenses according to the following rules.
+Participants invited at a meeting or school, and people having an approved ITCG, are reimbursed only of their travel, accommodation and meal expenses according to the following rules:

 - Participants must be [eligible](../eligibility).